 Overall, I highly recommend the free pontoon boat tours at Presque Isle State Park.
 They offer a ton of great information and allow you to see a part of the park that is normally difficult to reach.

 If you’re trying to decide between this or taking the nearby boat tour on the Lady Kate (which costs money), it can make a lot of sense to do both.
-Aside from the first few minutes of each tour covering Misery Bay, they take you to two completely different areas of the park and really compliment each other well to give you a great overview of Presque Isle’s most beautiful spots.
+Aside from the first few minutes of each tour covering Misery Bay, they take you to two completely different areas of the park and really complement each other well to give you a great overview of Presque Isle’s most beautiful spots.

 How to Take a Free Pontoon Boat Tour at Presque Isle State Park

-Free pontoon boat tours at Presque Isle run Saturdays and Sundays in 2022 from mid-June through September 11 and are one of the many great boat tours in Erie, PA.
+Free pontoon boat tours at Presque Isle run Fridays, Saturdays, and Sundays in 2023 from mid-June through September 10 and are one of the many great boat tours in Erie, PA.

-There is no advanced registration for the boat tours and they are offered on a first-come, first-served basis starting 15 minutes prior to the departure time (so 8:45a for the 9a tour).
+There is no advanced registration for the boat tours and they are offered on a first-come, first-served basis starting 15 minutes prior to the departure time (so, for example, 8:45a for the 9a tour).

 The boat tours do fill up quickly, so I highly recommend arriving at least 30 minutes prior to the tour time to increase your odds of securing a spot.

 The sign-ups are done in a small building adjacent to the boat dock.
 It is tucked away by the Canoe and Kayak rental area adjacent to Misery Bay.
 It is marked on the park map as “Pontoon Boat Tours”.

 For those that use them, the coordinates for the boat dock are 42.160467, -80.093666.

-It’s worth noting that the free pontoon boat tours are run completely by volunteers, so there may be days where they simply aren’t running if volunteers aren’t available.
+It’s worth noting that the free pontoon boat tours are run completely by volunteers, so there may be days when they simply aren’t running if volunteers aren’t available.
 Also, bad weather may prevent tours from leaving as well.
 You may want to call the park before leaving home if the boat tour is your sole reason for visiting.

 More information about the Presque Isle Pontoon Boat Tours can be found on the park’s event’s calendar.